 - Few doctors are familiar with both the genetics and pharmacology behind drug response, so a pharmacogenetic test is not useful unless the test report explains the implications for care.

 - Alert fatigue is a real problem in clinical practice, so it is important to raise alerts only when appropriate; the test result may have no consequences if the patient is not receiving or is not be considered for a drug that is affected.

 - Doctors are under constant pressure to see more patients in the same amount of time, so tailoring reports to specific medications and specialties increases their efficiency and facilitates adoption.

 When a breastfeeding mother has a rapid metabolizer genotype, she can unintentionally pass on a deadly dose to her infant when given a drug like codeine, which is metabolized into morphine.
 Understanding a mother’s phamacogenomic profile enables a physician to protect both mother and child.
 See: Lancet 2006,368:704

 The HIV therapy Abacavir can produce life-threatening hypersensitivity in 5 to 8% of patients.
 The allele HLA-B*5701, present in only 1-5% of the population, is strongly predictive of this deadly response.
 When testing for this genotype occurs, alternative therapies can be chosen.
 See: Medscape 2015, NEJM 2008

 Plavix® (clopidogrel) is standard of care for preventing deadly clotting, heart attack or stroke after coronary stent surgery.
 However, 2-14% of the population does not metabolize this medication adequately, leaving them vulnerable even when alternative drugs are available.
 See: FDA Black Box Warning, 2010

-Pharmacogenomic tools help physicians choose safer and more effective treatments
+Pharmacogenomic reporting helps physicians choose safer, more effective treatments

 How Genotypes Affect Drug Response